jimcamp95/Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the /etc/ansible/files/filebeat-config.yml file to /etc/filebeat/filebeat-playbook.yml.
+- Copy the playbook files file to the ansible docker container /etc/ansible.
 - Update the filebeat-config.yml file to include...
 - The IP address of the Elk Server
 - Run the playbook, and navigate to System logs in Kibana to check that the installation worked as expected.